Netizens react to Skomota wandering around a construction site

-SA Left Confused After Being Spotted at a Construction Site: “Life Has No Balance”
+SA Left Confused After Skomota Was Spotted at a Construction Site: “Life Has No Balance”

 - Social media has been buzzing after the viral dance sensation was spotted at a construction site